waggle-sensor/summer2021/Lee/work-log.md

 ### Monday, 24th
 -Today's Non-Technical Tasks
-* Attended Orientation at 9AM (CST)
+* Attended ANL Orientation at 9AM (CST)
 * Joined the Slack
 * Computer Request for CELS
 * Enrolled the required course in TMS
-* Read the guidelines and instructions on Github

--Today's Technical Tasks
+* Read up the guidelines and instructions on Github -Today's Technical Tasks
-* Learned Docker/kubernetes cluster json
 * Read Scrum Reference Card
 * Read SAGE Agile Scrum Software Development Process

 ### Tuesday, 25th
 -Today's Non-Technical Tasks
-* Read the guidelines and instructions on Github
+* Meeting with Sean (Query into SDR)
+* Followed up simple tutorials of Github
 * Sign in MIRO / JIRA
   (I guess MIRO is for planning, and JIRA is for process management.
 I need to read the guidelines again this week, especially calculating team capacities.)
 -Today's Technical Tasks
-* Watched Docker tutorial videos and build up on my RPI and Mac
+* Watched Docker tutorial videos and build up on my RPI / Mac OS
-* Read Scrum Reference Card
+* Read Scrum Reference Card.
+Summary:
-* Read SAGE Agile Scrum Software Development Process

-  What I learn/understand is:
   Agile: Software Developer Methodology (less document-oriented, practical code-oriented compared to Waterfall model)
          Unlike previous methodologies that have been led through planning, agile method constantly creates prototypes with constant cycles, modifies the needs of each time and develops a single large piece of software.